SGLang Native APIs#

 [ ]:

-tokenizer_free_server_process, port = launch_server_cmd(
+tokenizer_free_server_process, port = launch_server_cmd("""

 python3 -m sglang.launch_server --model-path qwen/qwen2.5-0.5b-instruct